PlaneWXHelp

 Convective Indices Explained

-In Enhanced View, the Convective Watch card displays three key atmospheric indices with gauge bars showing where each value falls within its range.
+In Enhanced View, the Convective Watch card displays five key atmospheric indices with gauge bars showing where each value falls within its range.
 Here's what they mean for your flight:

 CAPE (Convective Available Potential Energy)